mil06/gcp-mdp-demo/README.md

 ## Batch Process (30 mins)

 For the batch process we'll be using a combination of Cloud Storage, Dataprep, Dataflow, and BigQuery.
 We'll start by uploading our raw JSON file to Cloud Storage.
 Dataprep will then be able to connect to our JSON file to apply any data transformations and send the output to BigQuery.
-Dataflow helps to orchestrate this process and provide the requried resources.
+Dataflow helps to orchestrate this process and provide the required resources.

 #### Quick Product Overview (as per GCP documentation)